palw3ey/rfc2307bis/README.md

 sudo dpkg-reconfigure slapd

-# 5) Verify that rfc2307bis is enable
+# 5) Verify that rfc2307bis is enabled

 sudo ldapsearch -LLL -Y external -H ldapi:/// -b cn=schema,cn=config -s one dn

-You should see this line in the output : dn: cn={2}rfc2307bis,cn=schema,cn=config
+If everything is OK, then you should see this line in the output : dn: cn={2}rfc2307bis,cn=schema,cn=config